Sami Michael: Background

 Born as Kamal Salah, Sami Michael was the firstborn of a large, secular, Jewish family in Baghdad, where his father was a merchant.
 Michael grew up and was educated in a mixed neighborhood of Jews, Muslims, and Christians in Baghdad.
-Michael completed his education in the Jewish educational system of Baghdad, in Shamash School, receiving his high school diploma in 1945.
+Michael completed his education in the Jewish educational system of Baghdad, in Shamash School, receiving his high-school diploma in 1945.

-At the age of 15, two years after the outbreak of World War II, he joined and soon became a leader of a leftist (Communist) underground group acting against the oppressive regime in Iraq.
+At the age of 15, two years after the outbreak of World War II, Michael joined and soon became a leader of a leftist (Communist) underground group acting against the oppressive regime in Iraq.
 Michael later wrote about this period of his life in his novel A Handful of Fog.
 Shortly after, aged 17, he began writing articles for the Iraqi press.
 His political activities led to a warrant being issued for his arrest in 1948, Michael was forced to flee and went to Iran.
 The Iraqi court sentenced him to death in absentia.
 In Iran, he joined the communist party, Tudeh.
 Unable to return to Iraq, Michael came to Israel in 1949.

 Michael arrived in Israel alone, his family remaining in Iraq, joining him later (1951).
-In the early fifties the majority of Iraqi Jewry left Iraq, forced to relinquish their Iraqi citizenship.
-Michael, on the other hand, today still holds Iraqi citizenship, as he did not officially give it up.
+In the early 1950s the majority of Iraqi Jewry left Iraq, forced to relinquish their Iraqi citizenship.
+However, Michael always held Iraqi citizenship, as he did not officially give it up.

 In Israel, his sister Nadia married Israeli spy Eli Cohen.
 Cohen, a Mossad spy, was captured by Syrian authorities after achieving high-level penetration into the Syrian government, and was executed in 1965.
-Michael claimed that the Mossad had originally tried to recruit him in the 1950s, and only turned to his brother-in-law after he turned them down.
+Michael claimed that Mossad had originally tried to recruit him in the 1950s, and only turned to his brother-in-law after he turned them down.

 Michael settled in an Arab quarter of Haifa, Wadi Nisnas.
 He was invited to work for a newspaper by Emil Habibi.
-Michael was the only Jew on the editorial board of Al Ittihad and Al Jadid (Arabic language newspapers of the communist party), where he worked as an editor for four years.
+Michael was the only Jew on the editorial board of Al Ittihad and Al Jadid (Arabic-language newspapers of the communist party), where he worked as an editor for four years.
 At the same time, he had a weekly column in which he wrote stories and articles under the pseudonym Samir Mared.
 His stories, while written in the spirit of "socialist realism", were laced with irony and humor.
 In 1955, disillusioned with the policies of the USSR, he terminated his affiliation with the communist party, and concluded his work on both papers: "I left the party but not the ideals of socialism."